Ansible to Rule Them All

 * Database home Setup - LINUX.X64_193000_db_home.zip

-Lets start with creating new database directory.
+Let's start with creating a new database directory.
 Here is the first playbook we will run.

-Run root.sh with root user on all nodes.
+Run root.sh with the root user on all nodes.
 New database homes are getting ready for switching.

-We will copy the files we need from old dbhome to the new dbhome and update .bashrc file to use new dbhome values.
-As all databases on my environment use pure unified auditing, it is time to relink new homes with unified auditing option on.
-Now all databases will be modified with srvctl utility and oracle_home values will be updated.
+We will copy the files we need from the old dbhome to the new dbhome and update the .bashrc file to use new dbhome values.
+Since all databases in my environment use pure unified auditing, it is time to relink new homes with the unified auditing option on.
+Now all databases will be modified with the srvctl utility and oracle_home values will be updated.
 Instances will be started from new dbhomes on both nodes.
-Recovery process (MRP) will be started on standby databases.
-Here is the playbook takes care of everything.
+The recovery process (MRP) will be started on standby databases.
+Here is the playbook that takes care of everything.

 It is time to say goodbye to old database homes.
-We will remove it by simply running deinstall command.
-This one is a little bit tricky, we will use expect module for replying prompt questions and here it is.
+We will remove them by simply running the deinstall command.
+This one is a little bit tricky, as we will use the expect module for replying to prompt questions.
+Here it is.

 All database software patching is complete.
-It is a wonderful example of automate-first approach.
-With this approach, you decrease chances of human error and increase productivity.
+It is a wonderful example of an automate-first approach.
+With this approach, you decrease the chances of human error and increase productivity.

 Hope it helps.